vchernoy/vchernoy.github.io/content/post/gen-func-art.md

 The notion of generating functions and its application to solving recursive equations are very well-known.
 For reader who did not have a chance to learn this,
-I recommend to take a look at very good book [Concrete Mathematics: A Foundation for Computer Science](https://en.wikipedia.org/wiki/Concrete_Mathematics).
+I recommend to take a look at very good book [Concrete Mathematics: A Foundation for Computer Science][wiki-concrete-math].
 It has great explanation of generics functions.

 For those who are not patient we will briefly introduce the generating functions and consider their application to Fibonacci numbers.
-Readers who are familiar with one-variable case, may jump directly to the next blog where we [Cracking Multivariate Recursive Equations Using Generating Functions](/post/two-var-recursive-func/).
+Readers who are familiar with one-variable case, may jump directly to the next blog where we [Cracking Multivariate Recursive Equations Using Generating Functions][two-var-recursive-func].

 Let's consider the generating function's application to Fibonacci numbers.
 The Fibonacci numbers could defined by the recursive expression: